 2008 to present

-John Pisani started with E-H in April of 2000.
+DEVELOPMENT - John Pisani started with Electro-Harmonix in April of 2000.
 He has worked on various pedals as senior engineer, including the Holy Grail, Memory Boy, Memory Toy, Deluxe Memory Boy and 22 Caliber.
-The BBM was his first Big Muff engineering project, and this one took approximately eight months to develop and test.
-Here is what John had to say about the development of the BBM:
+The BBM was his first Big Muff engineering project, taking approximately eight months to develop and test.
+Here are John's recollections about the BBM development:

 CONTROLS / KNOBS - Standard three Big Muff controls - volume, tone, and sustain.
 The frequencies of the tone sweep are slightly different than the Russian Big Muff since this was tailored for a bass.
 It includes a three position toggle switch - BASS BOOST, NORM, and DRY.
 Dry mixes your dry signal with the BBM's distortion.
 When the BBM is set to DRY the volume pot sets the volume of the distortion signal but has no effect on the volume of the DRY signal, which remains at unity gain at all times.
 Bass boost is like it sounds - boosts the bass frequency.
 Normal setting is similar to a stock Black Russian Big Muff.
 The control knobs are the small black plastic hockey puck type, the same used on the Little Big Muff and Bass Big Muff.